Dylan-Allison-Damitz/Factory.Solution/README.md

 }
 ```
 * Make sure you remove the curly brackets after entering in your username and password
-* Once your database connection is complete, return to the terminal and run 'dotnet build' to compile the project
+* Once your database connection is complete, return to the terminal and run `dotnet build` to compile the project

 ## Implementing Migrations